sirselim/jetson_nanopore_sequencing/live_basecalling.md

 There are other parameters that can be modified in this file, including memory options to match the amount of memory your particular GPU(s) have, and a CPUQuota option.
 If you feel comfortable tuning these options go for it, otherwise the default should be fine for most people.

-Before, running the service, you have to enable it first
+We also want to enable this service to auto start upon a system restart:

 ```sh
 sudo systemctl enable guppyd.service